 Patient's can also self refer to the TOP (Termination of Pregnancy) service on a direct telephone number 01382 496762 (Monday to Friday 8am-5pm).
 This is offered to patients up to 11 weeks and 6 days gestation.

-Review appointments will be organised by your case management team for patients with a history of hypertension, stroke, atrial fibrillation and peripheral arterial disease.
+Review appointments will be organised by your GP or Nurse Practitioner for patients with a history of hypertension, stroke, atrial fibrillation and peripheral arterial disease.
 For further help and advice on heart disease and stroke visit the information point.

 Cervical Cytology (Smear)